-Following the National Breast Imaging Academy business case submission, funding has been awarded by Health Education England (HEE) to support employment and training.
+The NBIA has been awarded funding by Health Education England (HEE) to support employment and training of fellows.
+Funding for approximately 50% of the basic salary costs is available for each fellow.
 Breast units wishing to host a fellow will need to secure the remaining funding from their hospital trust.
-The NBIA has developed a template business case to assist interested breast centres with the process.
+The NBIA has developed a template business case to assist interested breast centres with this process.

 The NBIA team is also working to promote high-quality experience in breast imaging during undergraduate medical training and core radiology training and is developing resources to support this.